salemhilal/Viewr/README.md

-Fittr
+Viewr
 =====

 Easily add Flickr images to your webpages.
-Simply annotate your images with the id's of flickr images.
+Simply annotate your images with the id's of Flickr images.

  * Looks great on retina devices!
  * Doesn't load unnecessarily large images!